TranslatorIIPrototypes/ChemNormalization/README.md

 #### Starting the redis server
 We recommend using
-[R3 (Redis-REST with referencing)](https://github.com/TranslatorIIPrototypes/r3) to create, install and start a Docker container server a Redis instance.
+[R3 (Redis-REST with referencing)](https://github.com/TranslatorIIPrototypes/r3) to create, install and start a Docker container serving a Redis instance.

 ##### Configure the loader runtime settings